Package 'motifTestR'

 Details

 Taking a set of sequences as an XStringSet, find all matches above the supplied score (i.e. threshold) for a single Position Weight Matrix (PWM), generally representing a transcription factor binding motif.
-By default, matches are performed using the PWM as provided and the reverse complement, however this can easily be disable by setting rc = FALSE.
+By default, matches are performed using the PWM as provided and the reverse complement, however this can easily be disabled by setting rc = FALSE.

 The function relies heavily on matchPWM and Views for speed.